-Parade to mark 50 years since British troops deployment to N. Ireland
+Parade marks 50 years since British troop deployment to N. Ireland

-Hundreds of ex-soldiers are taking part in a parade to mark 50 years since British troops were deployed to Northern Ireland.
+Hundreds of ex-soldiers took part in a parade Saturday to mark 50 years since British troops were deployed to Northern Ireland.

 The operation went on until 2007 and was one of the longest in the army's history.

-Saturday's event, in Lisburn near Belfast, is being organised by the Veterans Association of Northern Ireland.
+The event, in Lisburn near Belfast, was organised by the Veterans Association of Northern Ireland.

 At the height of the British presence in Northern Ireland, nearly 722 people died, in a region torn apart by community unrest.